 Submitting five doesn’t make you look like an overachiever.

-That said, if you really want to show the hiring manager or search committee *all* that you’ve got, you may provide a link on your resume to your full portfolio or your LinkedIn page.
+If you really want to show the hiring manager *all* that you’ve got, you may provide a link on your resume to your full portfolio or your LinkedIn page.

 Edit, edit, edit.

-One issue that I see a lot, especially with young professionals and recent graduates, is this idea that everything needs to go on your resume.
+One thing that I see a lot, especially with young professionals and recent graduates, is this idea that everything needs to go on your resume.

 In other words, use your resume strategically.